tigera/docs/calico-enterprise/threat/suspicious-ips.mdx

    kubectl apply -f <your_threatfeed_filename>
    ```

-3. In {{site.prodname}} Manager, go to the “Alerts” page to view events that are generated when an IP is displayed on the threat feed list.
+> Go to the Alerts page to view events that are generated when an IP is displayed on the threat feed list.
+For more information, see [Manage alerts]({{site.baseurl}}/visibility/alerts).

 #### Push threat feed updates